 Pench National Park

-- Trip to the potters village; with only 110 families, this small village hosts craftsmen of unique and fascinating talents.
+- Embark on a journey to a nearby potter’s village.
+With only 110 families, this small village hosts craftsmen of unique and fascinating talents.

 Min 23°C/73°F Max 40°C/104°F